We really love Merino wool

 Our body recovers best while sleeping.
 A lack of sleep lowers the natural resistance of the body, it makes you cranky and affects the immune system.
 The comfort of our bed plays a very important role in the quality of our sleep.

 Not only does it determine the way we sleep, it also determines the state in which we wake up.
 With all these qualities mentioned, you and your babies sleep is proven to be better if it involved merino-wool.
-Wearing it as pyjamas, sleeping in Merino blankets, or being wrapped in wool will help your baby sleep longer, wake up less, and sleep soundly.
+Wearing it as pyjamas, sleeping in Merino blankets, or being wrapped in wool will help your baby sleep longer during their napps, wake up less during the night, and sleep soundly.
 Happy baby, happy parent.